-While it’s true millions of women love Pinning, men are actually the fastest-growing demographic on Pinterest.
-No matter who your target audience is, take your Pinterest marketing to the next level with these top Pinterest tips.
+No matter who your target audience is, take your Pinterest for business marketing to the next level with these top Pinterest tips.

-- Pin It – Be sure that the content on your website is easy to share.
-Don’t miss the chance to let users pin from catalog pages, blog post and individual product pages.
+- Save It Button – Be sure that the content on your website is easy to share.
+Don’t miss the chance to let users pin from catalog pages, blog post, and individual product pages.
 Put a pin button on all owned content.
-Incorporate the “Pin it” button into your social sharing area on each page of your site.
+Incorporate the save button into your social sharing area on each page of your site.

 - Mix it Up – Avoid the “me syndrome” of pinning about your products.
-Connect with your target customers by pinning about inspirations, interests and your customers lifestyle.
-How-to guides, DIY activities and recipes are most likely to go viral if you’re in any of those sectors.
-Pinwords is a handy tool to use to share quotes.
-It’s a quick and easy way to make good-looking images from text or quotes and share them as pins.
+Connect with your target customers by pinning about inspirations, interests and your customer’s lifestyle.
+How-to guides, DIY activities, and recipes are most likely to go viral if you’re in any of those sectors.

 - Be Aware of Copyrights – Make sure you always credit images and link back to the original source.
 For more information see Pinterest’s terms and conditions for use of third-party content.